gramlang/gram/CONTRIBUTING.md

 Thank you for your interest in contributing!
 You can contribute by filing [issues](https://github.com/gramlang/gram/issues) and submitting [pull requests](https://github.com/gramlang/gram/pulls).

 All code must strictly adhere to the appropriate style guide.
-If the style guide is changed, then any applicable code must be changed accordingly.
-For any matters not prescribed by the style guide, be consistent with existing code.
+If a style guide is changed, then any applicable code must be changed accordingly.
+For any matters not prescribed by a style guide, be consistent with existing code.

 ## C++ style guide

 ### Formatting

-Lines should not exceed 99 characters.
+Lines should not exceed 100 bytes, including the line feed.

 **Motivation:** We don't want lines to grow without bound.
-The limit, while somewhat arbitrary, was chosen so that the code can be safely displayed on 100-column displays without wrapping.

 The unit for indentation is two spaces.